- Bahan baku dan Mineral

 Figure : Gas–tungsten arc welding:

-- (b) welding area enlarged.
+(a) overall process (b) welding area enlarged.

 This allows both the welding current from the power source to enter the electrode and the electrode to be cooled to prevent overheating.The workpiece is connected to the other terminal of the power source through a different cable (cable 2).
 The shielding gas goes through the torch body and is directed by a nozzle toward the weld pool to protect it from the air.
 Protection from the air is much better in GTAW than in SMAW because an inert gas such as argon or helium is usually used as the shielding gas and because the shielding gas is directed toward the weld pool.
 For this reason, GTAW is also called tungsten–inert gas (TIG) welding.
 However, in special occasions a noninert gas can be added in a small quantity to the shielding gas.